junxit/us-congress-bills-115/metadata.md

 - 2018-09-13 — Introduced in House
 - 2018-09-13 — Introduced in House
 - 2018-09-13 — Referred to the House Committee on Transportation and Infrastructure.
+- 2018-09-14 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2018-12-21 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-12-21 — Considered as unfinished business. (consideration: CR 10532)
+- 2018-12-21 — Considered under suspension of the rules. (consideration: CR H10514)
+- 2018-12-21 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1063.
+- 2018-12-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-12-21 — Mr. Mast moved to suspend the rules and agree to the resolution.
+- 2018-12-21 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 366 - 0 (Roll no. 474). (text: CR H10514)
+- 2018-12-21 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 366 - 0 (Roll no. 474).(text: CR H10514)